Pine Mountain Settlement School

 Feb.
 27, 1940 – Morris to Techau

-Morris declines taking part in conference at Brown Hotel due to a schedule conflict.
-Suggests Miss Grace Hood instead.
+Morris declines taking part in a conference at Brown Hotel due to a schedule conflict.
+Suggests Miss Grace Rood instead.

 Mar 1, 1940 – Techau to Morris